LovesPictures/Watching/README.md

-# Watching, surveillance, bias, control. - Posters
+# Watching, surveillance, bias, control: Poster

 A new media project using facial detection. see artist statment for more details; [Watching Artist Statement](https://lovespictures.com/watching) on my website.
 This is a flick book example of one of the evolving images in poster format.